microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 ### 🔵Internet access <a name="internet-access"></a>

-The 'Compliance Utility' uses additional sources from the Internet to make its functionality fully available.
+The Compliance Utility uses additional sources from the Internet to make its functionality fully available.

 > [!WARNING]
 > Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.